About

 Web development is a dynamic, creative avenue, while technology integration is a measurable, and profitable benefit to businesses that combines expert service with products.
 It keeps the left and right side of my brain balanced–keeps me from tipping over.

-I hold a Bachelors of Science in Management, Masters in Business Administration (MBA), and, someday, hope to find the time to finish my doctorates.
+I hold an Associates in International Business, Bachelors of Science in Management, Masters in Business Administration (MBA), and, someday, hope to find the time to finish my doctorates.

-As you’ll notice from the blog’s contents, I tend to be interested in numerous topics, including: development, application architecture, organizational leadership, education and self-learning, and process improvement–focusing on technology and it’s role within the enterprise.
+As you’ll notice from the blog’s contents, I tend to be interested in numerous topics, including: development, application architecture, product management, organizational leadership, education and self-learning, and process improvement–focusing on technology and its role within the enterprise.

-Outside of work and school… or school and school… I spend my free time working on my house and in the yard, gaming, contributing to various open source projects, traveling when I can, and finding respite in music and books.
+Outside of my professional career, I spend my free time working on my house and in the yard, gaming, contributing to various open source projects, traveling when I can, and finding respite in music and books.
+I also spend a, likely unhealthy, amount of time gaming and doing game engine development (attempting to make that childhood dream come true).

 Why?